submorphic/Modern-Fullstack-Serverless-/Ch6.md

         const aws = require('aws-sdk');

         exports.handler = async (event, context, callback) => {
-        const cognitoProvider = new
+            const cognitoProvider = new aws.CognitoIdentityServiceProvider({apiVersion: '2016-04-18'});
-        aws.CognitoIdentityServiceProvider({
-        apiVersion: '2016-04-18'});
             let isAdmin = false
             const adminEmails = ['dabit3@gmail.com']
-        // If the user is one of the admins, set the isAdmin variable to true
+            // If the user is one of the admins, set the isAdmin variable to true if (adminEmails.indexOf(event.request.userAttributes.email) !== -1) {
-        if
-        (adminEmails.indexOf(event.request.userAttributes.email) !==
-        -1) {
                isAdmin = true
             }
             const groupParams = {
               UserPoolId: event.userPoolId,
            }
            const userParams = {
              UserPoolId: event.userPoolId,
              Username: event.userName,
           }
            if (isAdmin) {
            groupParams.GroupName = 'Admin',
            userParams.GroupName = 'Admin'

             // First check to see if the group exists, and if not create the group

             try {
               await cognitoProvider.getGroup(groupParams).promise();